harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-git-ops-basics.md

 Clusters are synced with the source manifests you add as GitOps Repositories.

-You can run an Agent in your applications destination cluster or in any cluster that has access to your applications clusters.
+You can run an agent on your application's destination cluster or on any cluster that has access to your application's clusters.

-By default, Agent has one cluster defined, the cluster it is running in - `in-cluster` with url `kuberntes.default.svc`.
-Namespaced agent doesn't have `in-cluster` as it doesn't have cluster scope access, however access to the cluster namespaced agent is running in can be added by providing service account with cluster scope access when creating cluster.
+By default, there is a cluster defined for every agent: the cluster that the agent (with destination cluster name `in-cluster` and cluster API URL `kubernetes.default.svc`) is running on.
+A namespaced agent, on the other hand, does not have the destination cluster name `in-cluster` because it does not have cluster-scope access.
+To provide the namespaced agent access to the cluster on which it is running, when creating the cluster, specify a service account with cluster-scope access.

 Only the Agent is needed for GitOps, but the Harness Delegate is needed for other Harness operations (RBAC, etc.).
 You can use the Agent cluster for both the Harness Delegate and the Agent, or just the Agent: